AlanVek/celosia/README.md

 platform = Platform.from_amaranth_platform(platform)
 ```

 **This will keep the platform unmodified**: type, internal variables, parameters, etc., will not be changed, copied or removed **at all**.
-It justs replaces internal methods used to generate the HDL output, so that when you call `platform.build(...)`, you can specify the HDL output language using the `lang` parameter:
+It just replaces internal methods used to generate the HDL output, so that when you call `platform.build(...)`, you can specify the HDL output language using the `lang` parameter:

 ```python
 platform.build(elaboratable, lang='verilog')  # or lang='vhdl'